 All staff should be aware that mental health problems can in some cases be an indicator that a student has suffered or is at risk of suffering abuse, neglect or exploitation.
 Where learners have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence, and adulthood.
-Such experiences, can impact mental health, behaviour, and education.
-If staff have mental health concerns about a student that is also a safeguarding concern immediate action will be taken and the concern will be reported to a member of the Safeguarding team.
+Such experiences can have an impact upon mental health, behaviour, and education.
+If staff have mental health concerns about a student that is also a safeguarding concern, immediate action will be taken, and the concern will be reported to a member of the Student Experience and Wellbeing team.